Construction Equipment OperatorsArchitecture & Construction

 Construction equipment operators perform or manage the use of bulldozers, cranes, graders, and other heavy equipment in military construction.
 They manage daily activities devoted to the construction and maintenance of concrete and asphalt runways, structural systems and wooden, masonry, metal, and concrete buildings, aircraft parking aprons, and roads.
 They direct and coordinate the efforts of crews in the use of earth moving, quarrying, well, mixing, asphalt batching, and paving equipment.
 They also oversee demolition efforts and ensure adherence to environmental regulations.

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Job training for construction equipment operators consists of classroom and on-the-job instruction, including practice in operating construction equipment.
-Training content varies depending on specialty, and may include:

 - Interest in operating heavy construction equipment